-When you connect with a client depending on their activity (through automated triggers), it results in a more natural relationship, which develops trust and promotes sales.
-Triggered emails, in fact, may earn 24x more money per message than normal emails.
+Connecting with a client depending on their activity (through automated triggers) results in a more natural relationship, which develops trust and promotes sales.
+Triggered emails may earn 24x more money per message than normal emails.

 You’re undoubtedly used to receiving automated transactional emails such as account notifications and invoice bills.
-However, there are several more ways to offer quality email content, such as online courses, freebies for new subscribers, product suggestions, follow-ups with existing clients, and so on.
-All of this may be automated in response to a trigger.
+However, there are several more ways to offer quality email content, such as online courses, freebies for new subscribers, product suggestions, follow-ups with existing clients, etc.

 What is an email trigger?